TheImagingSource/tiscamera/doc/gstreamer.md

 Allows for cameras with focus elements to automatically adjust focus.

+#### tcamdutils

+Closed source optional transformation and interpretation filter.
+Allows the transformation of bayer 12-bit and 16-bit formats to BGRx 64-Bit.
+Implements features like HDR.
+Optimized for x64 plattforms.

+#### tcambiteater

+Converts BGRx 64-bit to BGRx 32-Bit.
+Only required when using tcamdutils.

 #### tcambin

-Wrapper around all the previous elements, allowing for an easy all in one handling.
+Wrapper around all the previous elements, allowing for an easy all-in-one handling.
+The tcambin will prefer bayer 8-bit over bayer 12/16-bit.
+Currently tcamdutils are required for a correct conversion of these formats.
+Since tcamdutils are an optional module it existence can not be expected.
+To ensure identical whether or not tcamdutils are installed bayer 8-bit will be preferred unless the user explicitly specifies bayer 12/16-bit for the source through the property 'device-caps'.

 ## Useful modules

-#### clockovlerlay
+#### clockoverlay

 Allows overlays of timestamps or duration's.